ClaudiuChelcea/ClaudiuChelcea/README.md

 ### Software engineering

-&nbsp I like to work in a team developing apps, programs, scripts and solving real-life problems in languages like C/C++, JavaScript, Java, C# and Python.
+I like to work in a team developing apps, programs, scripts and solving real-life problems in languages like C/C++, JavaScript, Java, C# and Python.
 <br><br>Some of the relevant coursework I've taken includes: Data structures, Computer programming, Object-oriented programming, Algorithms analysis, Introduction to
 Operating Systems and others.